Love Is Real

 On December 17th, 2015, we went out on our first date.
 A year later on December 17th, 2016, we got married in a chapel by ourselves and we have been inseparable ever since.

 This one is for my single ladies, so don’t stop reading.
 I am not writing this to brag or to rub it in your face.
-Because, trust me when I was single, someone telling me their love dates would have made me roll my eyes and click on.
-But before you do, know that I am about to give you some great advice on how to find the right partner and have your own love dates.
-So please read on.
+Because, trust me when I was single, those dates would have made me click on.
+But if you are ready to find the love of your life then please read on.

 Let’s rewind and let me share with you the ghosts of my dating past.
 Yes, we are going to make this a Christmas theme because, well tis the season.